luojiahai/luojiahai.github.io/content/about.md

 ## The `luojiahai.com` site

 This site is just for fun.
 It is hosted on [GitHub Pages](https://pages.github.com/) for free.
-I post random technical articles, notes, and food recipes.
+I post technical articles, notes, and food recipes.

 ---